afrancis-incomm/spring-hmac-rest-service/README.md

 https://github.com/kpavlov/spring-hmac-rest

 Download the project and run it as a spring boot application.
-To see the API calls in action, use the ApiCLinet class and run the main method when the Spring boot app is running.
+To see the API calls in action, use the ApiClient class and run the main method when the Spring boot app is running.

 TO DO
 ------